Almost 500 people arrested after last year`s failed coup in Turkey have appeared in court accused of taking part in the plot.

 Military chief Gen Hulusi Akar and other senior officers were held hostage at the base for several hours on the night that the coup took place.

+The trial is the largest yet relating to the coup.
 Anyone convicted is expected to get life imprisonment; the death penalty was abolished in Turkey in 2004.

 Orders were allegedly sent out from Akinci air base, north-west of Ankara, to bomb parliament as troops attempted to oust President Recep Tayyip Erdogan.